joelvaneenwyk/huginn-wiki/Debugging-an-agent.md

-So you've written an awesome agent that generates an event whenever a meteorite is scheduled to hit Earth.
-But meteorite strikes are relatively rare, so how do you go about testing your agent to see if it's actually working?
-Here are some tips:
+So you've written an awesome agent that generates an event whenever a meteorite hits the Earth.
+But last time a meteorite struck, something went wrong.
+Your agent didn't generate any events!
+What's the best way to debug, especially if you don't want to wait for another strike?

-* Take a look at `huginn/log/development.log` for **[what in particular gets logged here?]**
-* From the web interface, run the agent manually (Actions -> Run) and look **[where for output?]**
-* The Logs tab of each agent shows you everything the agent outputs **[via log? [like this?](https://github.com/cantino/huginn/blob/master/app/models/agents/imap_folder_agent.rb#L294)]**, including errors **[is this true in general?]**
+If you think your agent has a bug, try inserting a useful `log()` or `errors.add()` statement (either will do).
+Then use the web interface to run your agent manually (Actions -> Run), and check its Logs tab for messages (Actions -> Show -> Logs).

-* Use a ManualEvent agent to craft an event by hand and force your network of agents to run
+You can also use a ManualEvent agent to craft an event by hand and force an entire network of agents to run.

+Finally, an accumulation of all logged messages and errors can be found in `huginn/log/development.log`, but this is usually harder to sift through than the Logs tab of an individual agent.

 TODO:
-* Say something about the logging conventions and tools (e.g. what's the difference between `log` and `errors.add()`?)
+* Explain the difference between `log()` and `errors.add()`